 Benefit Drawing Campaign

 Choristers are encouraged to participate in the annual parent-led Benefit Drawing, which allows Choristers to offset their own tuition, summer camp, and tour costs.
 After the first $100 in raffle ticket sales, fifty percent of every dollar in ticket sales turned in is credited to a chorister’s SFBC account.
 Credits will be applied first to any outstanding financial obligations to SFBC.
 Then, credits will be applied to the upcoming camp and tour.
-Remaining credits will be applied to tuition for the upcoming Chorus year.
-Choristers are encouraged to sell a minimum $200 in raffle tickets or may opt out of participation by remitting $200.

 The Benefit Drawing is a principal source of income for the Chorus in two ways: